1 Legal framework

 5.7 Can security be taken over inventory/moveables in your jurisdiction?
 If so, how?

-- registering the pledge in the Pledge Register;
+- inscription of the pledge in the pledge register; and/or

 5.8 What charges, fees and taxes (including notary and similar fees) arise from the perfection of a security interest?
 Do these vary depending on the type of assets used as collateral?